tihomir-kit/InfluxData.Net/README.md

 };
 ```

-Point is then passed into `Client.WriteAsync` method together with the database name.
+Point is then passed into `Client.WriteAsync` method together with the database name:

 ```cs
 var response = await influxDbClient.Client.WriteAsync("yourDbName", pointToWrite);
 ```

-If you would like to write multiple points at once, simply create an array of `Point` objects and pass it into the second `WriteAsync` overload.
+If you would like to write multiple points at once, simply create an array of `Point` objects and pass it into the second `WriteAsync` overload:

 ```cs
 var response = await influxDbClient.Client.WriteAsync("yourDbName", pointsToWrite);